 Should I buy the OnePlus 7T?

-The OnePlus 7T is a great phone that fixes most of the niggling flaws we had with the OnePlus 7.
+The OnePlus 7T is a great phone that fixes most of the niggling flaws we found with the OnePlus 7.
 The upgraded camera, Fluid AMOLED screen and improved fast charging all add up to make an already good Android phone great.
-If you’re on the market for a reasonably priced phone with flagship features, you’ll struggle to do better than the OnePlus 7T.
+If you’re on the market for a reasonably priced phone with flagship features, you’ll struggle to do better than it.

 The OnePlus 7T is an excellent bit of hardware.
 The Fluid AMOLED, 90Hz screen is industry leading and a key feature we’d like to see other mobile phone makers adopt.
 Add to this its improved fast charging, CPU and triple-sensor rear camera and the OnePlus 7T quickly becomes a pretty alluring bit of kit.